Download Icon Downloads PriceTag Icon Prices Youtube video 20 px icon Videos

 GeolOil - How to import petrophysical core data into a LAS file

-If you have petrophysical laboratory measurements like helium core porosity, horizontal and vertical permeability, Dean-Stark water saturation, and grain density, you may need to plot these properties along with a LAS log for correlation purposes, or the validation and comparison with a petrophysical interpretation model.
+If you have petrophysical laboratory measurements like mercury or helium core porosity, horizontal and vertical permeability, Dean-Stark water saturation, and grain density, you may need to plot these properties along with a LAS log for correlation purposes, or the validation and comparison with a petrophysical interpretation model.

 These core measurements come normally irregularly spaced with depth.
 Furthermore, they won't probably match the exact depths recorded in the target LAS file.
 Hence, it would be a tedious task to prepare manually a synthetic log curve to match the LAS curve specification.